 Yolo Food Bank

 Since 1970, we've been working to address hunger issues and make a difference in the lives of the people and communities of Yolo County.
 Founded as a volunteer-run backyard gleaning program, Yolo Food Bank has grown to an organizational network of staff, volunteers, and partner agencies.
 We coordinate the storage and distribution of food from a network of growers, manufacturers, distributors, wholesalers and grocery stores, while cultivating new sources of food.
-We collaborate with non-profit programs, private and public sector agencies, and service organizations throughout Yolo County to serve 17,000 households each month (approximately 47,000 people) and distribute nearly 4 million pounds of food annually.
+We collaborate with non-profit programs, private and public sector agencies, and service organizations throughout Yolo County to serve 19,000 households each month (approximately 52,000 people) and distributes more than 4 million pounds of food annually.

 Hunger in Yolo County